kathlandgren/SWAMPE/paper/paper.md

 Exoplanets exist in a vast range of orbital and planetary parameters. `SWAMPE` is designed to be adaptable to a variety of possible regimes.
 The user can specify physical parameters such as radius, surface gravity, rotation rate, stellar radiation, and scale height.

 `SWAMPE` solves the shallow-water equations using the spectral method [@Hack:1992], with a modified Euler's method timestepping scheme [@Langton:2008].
-To ensure numerical-stability, two filters are applied: the modal-splitting filter described in @Hack:1992 and a sixth-degree hyperviscosity filter [@Gelb:2002]. `SWAMPE` has the capability to save simulation data at any user-specified frequency.
+To ensure numerical-stability, two filters are applied: the modal-splitting filter [@Hack:1992] and a sixth-degree hyperviscosity filter [@Gelb:2001]. `SWAMPE` has the capability to save simulation data at any user-specified frequency.
 The model outputs geopotential maps and the associated wind fields, which can be used to make inferences about the temperature profiles of exoplanet atmospheres and the dynamical mechanisms behind them.

 # Statement of need